-Other names for atlanto-occipital fusion are occipitalization, occipitocervical Synostosis, assimilation of Atlas
+Other names for atlanto-occipital fusion are occipitalization, occipitocervical Synostosis, assimilation of Atlas.

 The severity ranges from a complete bony fusion to a bony bridge or even a fibrous band.
 Occipitalization occurs because of failure of segmentation between the fourth occipital sclerotome and the first spinal sclerotome.

 The incidence has been reported to be 1.4 to 2.5 per 1000 children.
-It affects both sexes equally. and affects males and females equally.
+It affects both sexes equally.

-- Kyphosis and scoliosis
+- Kyphosis & scoliosis

 - Anomalies of the jaw